phanendraguptha/react-practice/README.md

 ### Heads Up

-This project is set up with Vite and Tailwind.
+This project is set up with Vite, Tailwind and Typescript.
 The focus is not on fancy styles but on understanding React concepts.

 ### Code Structure